POS Charges and Fees: Point-of-Sale Overview

 Not all banks charge POS service fees.
 Read the fine print at your bank before using your card.
 If your bank charges fees, you have several options:

 - Use a different bank.
 It’s increasingly rare for banks to charge these types of fees, so there’s a good chance you can find another bank that costs less.
-You can even keep your existing account and open an online checking account (with a debit card) that allows you to use plastic for free.
+You can even keep your existing account and open an online checking account (which includes a debit card), enabling you to use plastic for free.
 Small, local credit unions are also a good bet.

 - Choose “Credit” instead.
 Banks earn less income when you choose “Debit” at checkout, so some try to make up for it by adding a fee.
 The fee may be minor, but it gives you a nudge to choose “Credit” next time.
 However, retailers may end up paying extra when you do that, making it harder for your favorite stores to stay in business and offer low prices.

-Unless you use cash or checks, somebody always pays a fee for processing payments.
+Unless you use cash or checks, somebody always pays a fee for processing card payments.

 Banks and card processing networks charge swipe fees to retailers when you pay with plastic.
 The fees are lowest when you choose “Debit,” which retailers appreciate.
 If you choose “Credit” instead, retailers pay higher fees (so that you don’t have to), but you should expect those retailers to pass the costs on to you in the form of higher prices.
-Merchants even pay fees when you pay entirely electronically.
+Merchants even pay fees when you pay with electronic bank transfers.

 For more details on the debit vs. credit decision, see How Interchange Fees Work.